-Group activities and community engagement are informed by the core principles of the National Coalition Building Institute.
+Group activities and community engagement are informed by the core principles of the National Coalition Building Institute (NCBI).
 Foundational beliefs such as every issue counts, hearing stories changes attitudes, and skill training generates empowerment, are the core principles that support us as we seek to build community through diversity, leadership and service.

 1. Guilt is the glue that holds prejudice in place.